SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Draconite.md

 reason: -2
 intuition: -1
 presence: 2
-traits:
-  - name: Loyalty Collar
-    effects:
-      - effect: When the draconite is reduced to 0 Stamina, their loyalty collar explodes, dealing 2d6 damage to each adjacent enemy and object.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Greatsword and Roar
+    name: Greatsword and Roar
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Charge
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 2
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 4
-        t1: 4 damage
+        tier1: 4 damage
-        t2: 4 damage, 3 psychic damage
+        tier2: 4 damage, 3 psychic damage
-        t3: 4 damage, 4 psychic damage; the target must move their speed in a straight line away from the draconite
+        tier3: 4 damage, 4 psychic damage; the target must move their speed in a straight line away from the draconite
+      - name: Effect
-      - effect: If this damage leaves the target winded, they are frightened of the draconite until the end of the target's next turn.
+        effect: If this damage leaves the target winded, they are frightened of the draconite until the end of the target's next turn.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Loyalty Collar
+    icon: ⭐️
+    effects:
+      - effect: When the draconite is reduced to 0 Stamina, their loyalty collar explodes, dealing 2d6 damage to each adjacent enemy and object.
 ~~~